SehyunPark/C/README.md

 # C

+There's a README in each directory explaining codes & execution

 < 1.
 Find_max : Finding max integers between two integers >

 < 2.
 Encryption : Encrypting letters in the input file using a key variable>